Are you looking for more information on how to calculate capital gains tax? Here’s a quick guide to help you through the procedure.

 Lastly, this ‘Other’ Method of calculating your capital gain is for assets that were held for less than 12 months before they were sold.
 You will just need to subtract the cost base of your asset from how much you received when you sold it.

 A capital loss is when the amount you paid for your asset is more than how much you sold it for.
 It is a financial loss for the seller.
 The difference between these two amounts will be your capital loss.
 You can use this loss to lower a capital gain that you make in a later year.
 You can visit the ATO’s website about capital loss to find out what the next steps are after calculating your loss.

-Need help with preparing and lodging a capital gains tax return?
+Need help with capital gains tax?
 Contact a Chan & Naylor accountant near you, and we’ll be more than happy to help.